Mikonui Spur Biv

 Access

 Access to the Mikonui valley is via the Totara Valley Road, a very windy 16kms of gravel that is still maintained by the local Council.
-The road has had a hammering from multiple extreme weather events and is no longer advisable for 2WD.
-Access to Mikonui Spur Biv from the roadend is via the TR of the Mikonui.
-There is a short section of track around a bluff, then an hour or so up the river flats to where the Dickson River comes in.
-Ford the Mikonui River around 400m up from the Dickson confluence and head up an old flood channel (now well grassed)for 200m to the track entrance at the toe of the hill.
+It's currently OK for 2WD as long as you've got a bit of clearance.
+There is a short section of track up the TR from the roadend that goes around a bluff, followed by an hour or so up some farmed river flats to where the Dickson River comes in.
+Ford the Mikonui River just up from the Dickson confluence where a routered sign is visible on the TL bank (1429161E/ 5234236N).
+Follow some sporadic poles from here up an old flood channel for 200m to the track entrance at the toe of the hill.
 The track climbs steeply onto a low terrace initially, then veers ENE up a broad bush spur, climbing steadily to around 850m.

 Type